CodeCampusCo/ai-testing/docs/activeContext.md

   - Decoupled logic by creating `PromptFactory` and `ModelFactory`, making the `LangChainAIService` a cleaner service layer.
 - **AI-Powered Scenario Parsing**:
   - Implemented a new `ParsingAgent` that uses AI to parse `.md` test files, making the process more flexible.
-- **Enhanced Reporting & Performance Analysis**:
+- **Intelligent Performance Analysis**:
   - Implemented detailed performance tracking in `TestExecutorAgent` to separate AI latency from application (MCP) response time.
-  - Updated `AnalysisAgent` and its prompt to use this detailed timing data, enabling the AI to provide accurate performance analysis of the application under test.
+  - Fine-tuned the `AnalysisAgent` prompt with a clear performance threshold (3000ms), enabling the AI to provide accurate, context-aware performance analysis of the application under test.
+- **Enhanced Reporting & UX**:
   - Improved the `StepProgressManager` to display step counts correctly.
   - Added a dedicated "Outcome Verification" section to the final test report.
 - **Token Usage Tracking**: